- Christmas cyber security

-“How much safer will this actually make us?”
+“How much safer will this actually make us?”“Are we really achieving any behavioural change here?”"

 Those nagging questions arise due to a lack of hard evidence demonstrating that time and monies spent on compliance have produced the improved outcomes of sustained behavioural change.